Author: Onkar Bongirwar

 4. Duration assertion:

 Set the Duration in milliseconds=60000(1 Minute)

-Using the View result in table Listener, we have verified that the test case for insert operation has been successfully completed within 1 minutes duration.
+Using the View result in table Listener, we have verified that the test case for the insert operation has been successfully completed within 1 minute duration.

 Major Challenges :